the-technat/minecraft/README.md

 I'm not a gamer, but as a system engineer I help my friends by setting up their servers so that they don't have to.

-## Minecraft Servers

-All deployed to a fly.io organization, the folders all contain a `fly.toml` to deploy.
+All deployed to a fly.io organization, each folder a server.

-Deployment's are done manually at the time, no Github Action.

 ## Initial deployment

 Initial deployment was done according to [this doc](https://fly.io/docs/launch/continuous-deployment-with-github-actions/).
-The workflow runs against the `fische` env on the `main` branch.
+The workflow runs against the `fische` env on the `main` branch or any other env, given the server.

 Don't forget to specify the right organization!

 Secrets have been all generated manually and added to this repository.

-A CNAME record points my friends to the domain fly.io allocates for you which in turn resolves to the dedicated IPv4 and shared IPv4.
+A dedicated IPv6 address was manaually allocated to the app in the UI & there's an AAAA record pointing to it.

 ### Copy existing world data